-Sta te Significa nt Developments B10 The Community Communications Strategy addresses this in section a) identify peo phases; ple to be consulted during the design and construction Section 3: Stakeholders b) at least 5 da equirement to give notice to adjacent properties and Council ays prior to works commencing for approved works under t which are located within Council controlled lands; Section 4: Engagement Approach Section 5: Engagement Delivery Timeline c) • edures and mechanisms for the regular distribution of information about or relevant to the development; Section 4: Engagement Approach d) d) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; Section 4: Engagement Approach e) set out proc edures and mechanisms: Section 4: Engagement Approach i. through which the community can discuss or provide feedback to the Applicant; Section 6: Protocols ii. through which the Applicant will respond to enquiries or feedback from the community; iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.
+State Significant Developments B9 ant Developments B9 The Community Communications Strategy addresses this in section a) a) identify people to be consulted during the design and construction phases; Section 3 b) b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; Section 4 c) • r the formation of community-based forums, if hat focus on key environmental management issues velopment; Section 4 d) set out pro ocedures and mechanisms: Section 6 i. through which the community can discuss or provide feedback to the Applicant; ii. through which the Applicant will respond to enquiries or feedback from the community; iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.